CubeStar1/plant-patrol/README.md

     ```
     This command generates `yolov11n_custom.ort` and `yolov11n_custom.optimized.onnx`.
 Either of these can be used in the web application.

-## Web Interface

-The application provides a clean and intuitive interface for performing object detection.

-*   **Input Options**: Users can choose between using their live webcam feed, uploading a static image, or uploading a video file.
-*   **Real-time Detection**: The model processes the input in real-time (for webcam and video) and overlays bounding boxes on detected pests.
-*   **Controls & Performance**: The interface includes controls to start/stop processing, switch models, and view performance metrics like inference time and frames per second (FPS).

 ## Getting Started